Workflow actions: Reading and modifying data

 2. View: (Optional) Apply a view’s filters and sorting

-3. Row ID: (Optional) Specify a specific row
+3. Row ID: (Optional) The row_id value must be an integer or convertible to an integer.
+Specify a specific row

 • Leave empty to get the first matching row after refinements